getbettersoon/gbs_energy_etl/README.md

 ## Usage

 - You will need a Redshift cluster and S3 bucket.</br>
-    > Your S3 bucket will be used to upload clean datasets and then load them into staging in Redshift.
+    > Your S3 bucket will be used to store source datasets, upload clean datasets and then load them into staging in Redshift.

+- Upload datasets to your S3 bucket.

 - Next use config template `gbs_energy_etl/aws_template.cfg` to add your AWS IAM, Redshift and S3 details.
 Do not change the order of fields.

 - Either add path of your config file to CFG_PATH environment variable or save it as `/gbs_energy_etl/aws.cfg`.